-- Stock up on wine, beer and spirits at Clint’s Liquor, one block away.
+- Stock up on wine, beer, and spirits at Clint’s Liquor or Liquor Depot just one block away.

 SMITHVILLE TX DINING

-- Walk across the street and enjoy a prepared-from-scratch meal at chef owned and operated Your Mom’s restaurant.
+- Walk across the street and enjoy a prepared-from-scratch meal at family-owned and operated Your Mom’s restaurant.

 - Eat lunch or dinner at the Back Door Cafe.
 Indulge yourself with Bourbon Chocolate Cream Pie for dessert.
 Just one block away.

 - Eat a burger and beer-battered onion rings at Pocket’s Grille.
-While there, enjoy the great film memorabilia on the walls.
+While there, enjoy the great film memorabilia on the walls across the restaurant.

-- Sip a cold one at Huebel’s, our famous bier garden, seen in the movies Hope Floats and Doonby.
+- Sip a cold one across the street at Huebel’s!
+As seen in the movies Hope Floats and Doonby.

-- Eat breakfast or lunch at the Comfort Café.
+- Is it the weekend yet?!
+Grab breakfast or lunch at the Comfort Café.
 Just two blocks away.